 Marco Santana, the charismatic batucada leader behind Tribo, spent 6 weeks in rokesly primary school creating a samba group who perfromed on the day.

 royal ballet dancer fernando montaño gave an assembply to 200 primary school children and recounted his amazing story of how he came from buena aventura, one of colombia's most poverty stricken areas and most affected by violence, to become a principal dancer at the royal ballet.the highlight was when fernando taught a group of children a special dance choreography based on the moves of footballers, which they performed on the day of the festival.

 fernando said: "it was wonderful to see so many children, their parents and friends enjoying a taste of Latin culture and dance on a Saturday afternoon in London, especially in these challenging times.
 I had seen the children rehearse at their school and knew how enthusiastic they were but it made me very happy to see how their faces lit up when they watched me perform close up.
 I think they were able to understand why we have to train so hard.
 They also had a lot of fun when they joined me to dance.
 I hope that maybe some them may want to start lessons and become a dancer of the future!”

 we sent Fadi, one of the UK’s leading salsa teachers, into another local school to teach the children the wonders of Salsa dancing for six weeks.
 At the end of this they were rewarded with a trip to see the Latin musical ‘In the Heights’ written by Lin-Manuel Miranda.

-have a peep at the performance below and If you would like your schools to participate.
+If you would like your schools to participate.
 Email

 GET IN TOUCH